Megapong 9 - Game Over

 }

+Put it near the top of the file, so that all functions can access it.
 As you can see, this function takes a string (that is, a char[]) and then draws this string in the center of the screen using VDP_drawText and the power of math.
 This spares us from always having to specify the x- and y-positions of the text we want to draw.

 Game Over

 Now to implement a fail state.
 We’ll need a global variable to track the current game state, so let’s define one (outside of main()).
 We’ll also take this opportunity to write and store the messages we want displayed when the game starts/ends.
-Put these lines somehwere at the top of main.c near your other variable definitions:
+Put these lines somewhere at the top of main.c near your other variable definitions:

 game_on = FALSE;